15 kV AC railway electrification: Asynchronous converters

+The frequency of 16.7 Hz is determined based on the need to prevent synchronism issues in components of the rotary machine.
+This machine primarily comprises a three-phase asynchronous motor and a single-phase synchronous generator.
+Synchronism occurs when the frequency reaches 16+2⁄3 Hz in the single-phase system, according to technical specifications.
+Therefore, the centralized system's frequency was set at 16.7 Hz to ensure that synchronism is avoided and the machinery operates correctly.

-Power plants providing 110 kV, 16.7 Hz, are either dedicated to generating this specific single phase AC or have special generators for the purpose, such as the Neckarwestheim nuclear power plant or the Walchensee hydroelectric power station.
+Power plants providing 110 kV, 16.7 Hz, are either dedicated to generating this specific single phase AC or have special generators for the purpose, such as the Neckarwestheim nuclear power plant (decommissioned 2023) or the Walchensee hydroelectric power station.

 Synchronous converters

 The power for the decentralized system is taken directly from the national power grid and directly transformed and converted into 15 kV, 16 2/3 Hz by synchronous-synchronous-converters or static converters.
 Both systems need additional transformers.
 The converters consist of a three-phase synchronous motor and a single-phase synchronous generator.
 The decentralized system in the north-east of Germany was established by the Deutsche Reichsbahn in the 1980s, because there was no centralized system available in these areas.

 Facilities for 15 kV AC railway electrification in Germany, Austria and Switzerland

 Germany, Austria and Switzerland operate the largest interconnected 15 kV AC system with central generation, and central and local converter plants.
+However, there are islands with alternative electrification systems.
+For example, the Rübeland Railway is the largest 25 kV AC line in Germany.